-Before our month-long visit to New Mexico last year, it was just that state with the really cool balloon festival in the fall.
+Before our month-long visit to New Mexico, it was just that state with the really cool balloon festival in the fall.
 But, now that we’ve explored much more of “the Land of Enchantment,” we have fallen in love with its varied landscape, rich culture, yummy food, and unique activities (care to peruse alien history books anyone?).
 It is unforgettable and worth an extended trip.
-Here are our top picks for places in New Mexico that will fill your heart with awe and wonder, too.
+Here are our top picks for places to visit in New Mexico that will fill your heart with awe and wonder, too.

 1. Carlsbad Caverns National Park

 If you are coming into New Mexico from the Southeast corner, like we did, this is one of the first “must-see” places you will encounter.
 Carlsbad Caverns is a massive underground park that you could easily spend hours exploring.
 While there is an elevator that takes you down, down down into this wonderland … we suggest walking down and elevatoring back up for the full experience.

 Tips for visiting: Plan to spend $15 per person.
 OR buy a National Parks annual pass for $80 (which we suggest if you are visiting multiple parks in one year).
 Wear cozy shoes, bring a jacket – it may be colder down there, and avoid wearing clothing or shoes you’ve worn in other caves.
 No biggie if you do – they will just need to do a quick disinfecting process to protect the bats from white nose syndrome.

 Other activities: Speaking of bats, make sure to watch the bats fly out of the cave at dusk if visiting from May-October.
 If you have time, also look into taking a Ranger-led tour into other parts of the cave system.
 They are affordable and we heard people rave about them.